ILmoshe/ILmoshe/README.md

 -->

 ## :book: :
 Learning is always first, we learn till we die:skull:.
-I am most excited about Python and learning the inner parts of this amazing language.
+I am most excited about Python and learning the inner parts of this amazing language. <br />
 I am currently investing a lot of time learning React as well. <br />
+I almost forgot to mention: I :rage: Material ui and everything that has to be with :sparkles:.

 ## :hammer: :
+Some amazing backend with the famous framework Django. <br />
+Making million components with React and MUI.
-I Wish I would be able to tell you the amazing stuff I do :heart_eyes:. <br />
+:heart_eyes:. <br />